 Research

-Our research focuses on how social interactions and the feedback we receive from within such interactions shape our understanding of ourselves and others.
-We assume that any current belief we hold about ourselves and others is tied to the affect we experienced during our past social interactions.
+Our research focuses on how social interactions and the feedback we receive in these interactions shape our understanding of ourselves and others.
+We hypothesize that all current beliefs we have about ourselves, and others are contextualized in historically evolved self-images and linked to the emotions and motives we experience during our social interactions.

 Self-efficacy, controllability, effort and affective consequences

-Subjective beliefs of control over the social and non-social environment are central to well-being and health.
-If we believe to have caused a positive outcome that is relevant for ourselves, such as mastering a personal goal, the associated affect (e.g. pride) has lasting effects for our development.
-Losing the idea of being the architect of one’s own future in turn is strongly linked to symptoms of depression such as learned helplessness, diminished self-esteem, and lack of motivated behavior.
-Some forms of addiction might also hijack the otherwise functional processes and result in an unjustified sense of control.
-In our research projects related to this topic we try to develop novel approaches to understand the neural systems that underly control beliefs, self-efficacy and affectives consequences in order to explain variability in human behavior and psychiatric symptoms (see Stolz et al., 2020).
+Subjective beliefs about control over the social and non-social environment are central to well-being and health.
+When we believe that we have brought about a positive outcome relevant to ourselves, such as achieving a personal goal, the associated affect (e.g. pride) has a lasting impact on our development.
+The loss of the idea of being the architect of one’s own future is in turn closely linked to depressive symptoms such as learned helplessness, diminished self-esteem and lack of motivated behaviour.
+Some forms of addiction can also disrupt otherwise functioning processes and lead to an unwarranted sense of control.
+In our research projects on this topic, we seek to develop new approaches to understand the neural systems underlying control beliefs, self-efficacy and affective consequences in order to explain the variability in human behaviour and psychiatric symptoms. (see Stolz et al., 2020).

 Novel methods to examine social interactions